Deo-Favente/TiktokGenerator/README.md

 *Note :* I suggest you to rename all your images with the same pattern and without spaces with [PowerRename](https://learn.microsoft.com/en-us/windows/powertoys/powerrename) or equivalent.

 ### 2) Choose opening videos and songs
 And place it in appropriate folders ("Intros" and "Sounds" folders).
 10 differents songs / titles is a good number.
-You can make the opening video on a simple video tool like Capcut.
+You can make the opening videos on a simple video tool like Capcut.

 ### 3) Start the program
 ```